 Many of these relationships are also described as bilateral, meaning that participants can have significant roles in the system but no direct, formal relationship with one another.
 A common example is that of custodians and proxy administrators, both of which are necessary for an issuer to receive an investor's vote, but neither of which has any standing with the other to remediate common system breakdowns, creating additional complexity and costs.

-The leakage from the proxy system is investors' votes.
-The end-to-end audit of the system remains out of reach; investors cannot be certain that all of their votes are cast and counted with the position that they favor, and companies cannot determine the precise level of support or opposition that investors meant to give their ballot items.
-Leaks like these are almost always immaterial, but when they are material, they are in circumstances of very close, highly contested votes often related to corporate transactions or competing director nominations.
+The leakage from the proxy system is investors' voting power.
+The end-to-end audit of the system remains out of reach; investors cannot be certain that all of their votes are weighted in proportion to their holding, and companies cannot determine the precise level of support or opposition that investors meant to give their ballot items.
+Leaks like these are almost always immaterial, but when they are material, they are in circumstances of very close, highly contested votes often, especially those related to corporate transactions or competing director nominations.
 In other words, the problem is greatest when the stakes are highest.